nix-community/cache-nix-action/README.md

     purge: true
     # purge all versions of the cache
     purge-prefixes: nix-${{ runner.os }}-
-    # created more than this number of seconds ago relative to the start of the `Post Restore` phase
+    # created more than this number of seconds ago
+    # relative to the start of the `Post Restore and save Nix store` phase
     purge-created: 0
-    # except the version with the `primary-key`, if it exists
+    # except any version with the key that is the same as the `primary-key`
     purge-primary-key: never
 ```